unknown321/wampy/USAGE.md

 Otherwise, it might've crashed.
 Check for logs in `wampy/logs` directory on internal storage; [report the issue](https://github.com/unknown321/wampy/issues).

+### Wampy is not showing after turning display off and on

+Due to technical issues it is not possible to reliably show Wampy after turning screen off and on.

 ### There is no song info

 Try toggling it on and off again.
 Perhaps device is connected to PC in Mass Storage mode?
 Make sure you are using